simwrapper/simwrapper-python-tools/README.md

 SimWrapper is open source software with no guarantees, and is provided under the GNU GPL v3 license.
 You can post questions, bugs, or updates on the SimWrapper Github issue list, here: <http://github.com/simwrapper/simwrapper/issues>.

 Have fun!

+## Developing the SimWrapper Python tool

+The python `simwrapper` tool contains a fully-built static copy of the SimWrapper website in the `simwrapper/static` folder.
+Whenever you make changes to the SimWrapper website, you'll need to package up the changes, copy them into this Python project, and build the Python package.

+Here are the basic steps to do that:

+- Make any changes to the [SimWrapper javascript code](https://github.com/simwrapper/simwrapper) as needed, and run `npm run build` to compile everything into the `dist` folder in that project.
+- Then in this Python repository:
+  - Delete all files in the `simwrapper/static` folder
+  - Copy entire contents from the SimWrapper `dist` folder to the `simwrapper/static` folder here
+  - Make any needed changes to the Python code in the `simwrapper` folder here
+  - Run `make build` to generate the Python code

+Now you can test your changes locally by running `pip install .` from the root folder of this project.
+You probably want to be inside a python environment if you want to isolate your changes during testing.

+If everything is running smoothly, then push the project to pip and conda:

+- Check in all your changes: use semantic versioning numbers
+- Bump the version number with `make version`
+- Push to pip with `make push`
+- Conda will build automatically if the pip build/push is successful.